No Plumbing Needed: DIY Composting Toilet Instructions (with urine divertor)

 Simple DIY Composting Toilet Instructions

-To make a composting toilet, all that you need is a bucket, a way to keep urine out of the compost, and some dry substrate like sawdust or straw (hence why composting toilets are often called “sawdust toilets”).
+To make a composting toilet, all you need is a bucket, a way to keep urine out of the compost, and some dry substrate like sawdust or straw (hence why composting toilets are often called “sawdust toilets”).
 You’ll also need a compost pile for “curing” the waste.

 1: Waste Buckets

 How many buckets you need depends on the number of people in your home.
 You’ll need at least two buckets.
-That way you’ll have a waste bucket ready while you dump, clean, and air-dry the other.
+That way, you’ll have a waste bucket ready while you dump, clean, and air-dry the other.
 If you are on a boat or RV, you’ll want at least 5 buckets with lids in case you have to wait a while until you can dump the buckets.

 2: Keeping Urine Out